matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 And you will hear this said: this is the way to do this.
 This fixes the problem.
 What is great about it is: it forces you to check.
-And of course that is the most important thing in programming: that somebody is watching you and making sure you are checking for nils, no matter what the cost.
+And of course that is the most important thing in programming: that somebody is watching you and making sure you are checking for nils, _no matter what the cost_.
 And the problem is: no one can articulate the costs.
 No one ever mentions costs.
 It is all benefit.

 But it is not.
 So when do you see the cost of Maybe?
 You see them in program maintenance.